artsakenos/BrowserMcWingspan/Readme.md

 # Browser Assistant 🚀

-A lightweight, hackable browser assistant that lives in your sidebar, ingests your page whenever you ask, and gives you AI-powered browsing superpowers, for free.
+A lightweight, hackable browser assistant that lives in your sidebar, ingests your page if you ask it, and gives you AI-powered browsing superpowers, for free.

 ## ✨ Key Features